 A dime a dozen

 Do you know the tongue twister “She sells seashells by the seashore”?
-Well, she might be selling those shells for “a dime a dozen“.
-A dime a dozen refers to anything you can get a lot of cheaply.
-You’ll usually hear it in the context of, “Plates from IKEA are a dime a dozen.“
+Well, she might be selling those shells for a dime a dozen.
+A dime a dozen refers to anything you can get a lot of cheaply (not expensive).
+You’ll usually hear it in the context of, “Plates from IKEA are a dime a dozen.”

-If you’re on a budget for your next project, finding something for a dime a dozen could be a great help!
+If you’re on a budget (don’t have much money) for your next project, finding something for a dime a dozen could be a great help!

-If someone says that they’re “all ears“, they really don’t mean it literally- they’re just listening very closely.
-Or maybe they were daydreaming in the meeting for a moment, but want to tell you that now you have all of their attention.
+If someone says that they’re all ears, they really don’t mean it literally — they’re just listening very closely.
+Or maybe they were daydreaming (thinking about something else) in the meeting for a moment, but want to tell you that now you have all of their attention.

-Either way, the next time you want to impress someone with your idiom knowledge (and show how much you were paying attention), whip out the good old, “I’m all ears!“
+Either way, the next time you want to impress someone with your knowledge of English idioms you should know (and show how much you were paying attention), whip out the good old, “I’m all ears!”

 Back to the drawing board

-You may or may not have a literal drawing board handy, but sometimes starting from the ground up a second (or third!) time can reveal something you hadn’t seen before!
+You may or may not have a literal drawing board handy (around), but sometimes starting from the ground up (starting again) a second (or third!) time can reveal (show) something you hadn’t seen before!

 Bite off more than you can chew